lambda-11235/ttyped/README.md

 TTyped is a dependently typed language Based on the calculus of constructions. de Bruijn indices are used for variable identification.

+There is also a version based on intuitionistic type theory in the branch `martin_lof`.

 ## Syntax

 Comment lines start with a `#` and extend to the end of the line.

 ### EBNF

 The core language that the type checker and reduce operate on has the grammar